yamcs/yamcs/docs/server-manual/links/ccsds-frame-processing.rst

     Used if cltuEncoding is BCH to enable/disable the randomization.
 For LDPC encoding, randomization is always on.
     Note that as per issue 4 of CCSDS 231.0 (TC Synchronization and Channel Coding), the randomization is done before the encoding when BCH is enabled whereas if LDPC encoding is enabled, the randomization is done after the encoding.
 This has been changed in Yamcs version 5.5.4 - in versions 5.5.3 and earlier the randomization was always applied before the encoding (as per issue 3 of the CCSDS standard).

-skipRandomizationForVcs (list of integers)
+skipRandomizationForVcs (list of integers) added in Yamcs 5.5.6
     If randomizeCltu is true, this option can define a list of virtual channels for which randomization is not performed.
+This is not as per CCSDS standard which specifies that the randomization is enabled/disabled at the physical channel level.

 virtualChannels (map)
     **Required.** Used to specify the Virtual Channel specific configuration.

 errorDetection (string)
     One of ``NONE`` or ``CRC16``.
 Specifies the error detection scheme used.
 If present, the last 2 bytes of the frame will contain an error control field.
+    Default: ``CRC16``

 frameMaxRate (double)
     maximum number of command frames to send per second.
 This option is specific to the UDP TC link.

 For each Virtual Channel in the ``virtualChannels`` map, the following parameters can be used:

 vcId (integer)